Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 ## Moralité

-With all that said, why does deficient code prevail and _clean code_ migrate to buzzwords?
+With all that said, why does flawed code prevail and _clean code_ migrate to buzzwords?

 1. Poor-quality code is written much faster, cheaper, and without heated debates<sup>🥴</sup>.
 And as it does the job counter-arguments fade.
 2. Benefits of quality code lag for all beneficiaries<sup>:family_man_woman_boy_boy:</sup> as well as exponentially growing issues from bad software parts.
 The point when controllable chaos goes out of control, or a security breach opens may be crucial but lay far in the next releases.<sup>:parachute:</sup>